Taliban declares 'war is over' as president and diplomats flee Kabul - Up News Info

 “We have reached what we were seeking, which is the freedom of our country and the independence of our people,” he said.
 “We will not allow anyone to use our lands to target anyone, and we do not want to harm others.”

-A Taliban leader told Reuters the insurgents were regrouping from different provinces, and would wait until foreign forces had left the country before creating a new governance structure.
+A Taliban leader told Reuters the insurgents were regrouping from different provinces, and would wait until foreign forces had left before creating a new governance structure.

 The leader, who requested anonymity, said Taliban fighters had been “ordered to allow Afghans to resume daily activities and do nothing to scare civilians.”

-“Normal life will continue in a much better way, that’s all I can say for now,” he told Reuters via Whatsapp.
+“Normal life will continue in a much better way, that’s all I can say for now,” he told Reuters in a message.

-A U.S. State Department spokesperson said early on Monday that all embassy personnel, including Ambassador Ross Wilson, had been transferred to Kabul airport to await evacuation and the American flag had been lowered and removed from the embassy compound.
+Central Kabul streets were largely deserted early on a sunny Monday as waking residents pondered their future.

 Advertisement